Poorsaie/Python-Compiler/README.md

 Simple Python Compiler

 # Files
-I have same code in 3 langueges : CPP , PHP , Python
+I have implemented code in 3 languages : CPP , PHP , Python

 # Description
 Python code compiler with these features :